Adventure (1980 video game): Legacy

 In both the 2011 novel Ready Player One and its 2018 film version the Easter egg in Adventure is prominently mentioned as the inspiration for a contest to find an Easter egg hidden in the fictional virtual reality game OASIS, and finding the secret room within Adventure is a core plot element within both versions, with footage from the game (specifically the Easter egg) incorporated into the film version.

-The Lego Atari 2600 set includes three "cartridges" that open to reveal scenes inside them.
-The cartridge for Adventure has a scene of the game's castle with an egg hidden at its center, reference the Easter egg.
+The Lego Atari 2600 set includes three "cartridges" and three corresponding dioramas.
+The diorama for Adventure has a scene of the game's castle with an egg hidden at its center, referencing the Easter egg.

+Atari SA, which holds the bulk of the intellectual property rights to the original Atari company, purchased the publishing rights for Tower of Samsara after developer Ilex Games had repeatedly failed to obtain funding for it.
+Atari reworked it into a re-imagining of Adventure for modern systems in a similar manner as Yars Rising, styled as a 2D platformer with Metroidvania gameplay elements.
+The game, now titled Adventure of Samsara, was released on September 4, 2025.